 Some improvements are already underway.
-The City's park system is in the process of receiving long-needed upgrades to Point Gratior Park and Wright Park.
+The City's park system is in the process of receiving long-needed upgrades to Point Gratiot Park and Wright Park.
 A multi-million dollar upgrade to the City's water treatment plant is also underway.
+Additionally, the City typically undertakes a small number of road/infrastructure improvements projects each year, some of which have been funded through CDBG.